wesolowskip/k-means-clustering/README.md

 As for now, there are two samples: [sample-200K-points](samples/sample-200K-points) and [sample-10M-points](sample-10M-points).
 For the sample you want you can generate appropiate `Makefile` using `cmake .` command (`CMakeLists.txt` are provided for samples) and then build the executable using `make` command.

-If you are not using provided `CMakeLists.txt` (for example you want to compile a sample in MS VS) remember to set proper include directories or to change headers in `#include` in samples' source files to relative paths.
+If you are not using provided `CMakeLists.txt` (for example you want to compile a sample in MS VS) remember to set proper additional include directories path or to change headers in `#include` in samples' source files to relative paths.

 ## Example output of samples